Vyral/base-template/_posts/2018-08-27-satisfy-your-cravings-with-fresh-local-flavors-at-juniper.md

 Opened six years ago by first-time restaurateur Justin Thompson, Juniper has been a local favorite ever since.
 Juniper offers standout entrees such as seared duck, fried chicken curry, and a refreshing seared ahi salad.&nbsp;

-Of course, Juniper’s menu is always changing. **New dishes are released each week to fit the restaurants ever-shifting themes, as well as the seasons.** It’s no wonder why Juniper’s growth comes from its kitchen, where head chef Neil Trumpy works his culinary magic.&nbsp;
+Of course, Juniper’s menu is always changing. **New dishes are released each week to fit the restaurant's ever-shifting themes, as well as the seasons.** It’s no wonder why Juniper’s growth comes from its kitchen, where head chef Neil Trumpy works his culinary magic.&nbsp;

 {% include pullquote.html %}

-Chef Trumpy received his education from the Oregon Culinary Institute, where he developed a skill set based around to sustainability and the use of local ingredients.
+Chef Trumpy received his education from the Oregon Culinary Institute, where he developed a skill set based around sustainability and the use of local ingredients.
 As you’ll see in today’s episode, watching him work is an amazing sight to behold.&nbsp;

-But delectible dishes aren’t the only thing there is to enjoy at Juniper. **Diners can also enjoy any of the many refreshing signature cocktails they offer.** So whether you’re in the mood for a savory meal or a sweet, tasty drink, you can find what you’re craving at Juniper.&nbsp;
+But delectable dishes aren’t the only thing there is to enjoy at Juniper. **Diners can also enjoy any of the many refreshing signature cocktails they offer.** So whether you’re in the mood for a savory meal or a sweet, tasty drink, you can find what you’re craving at Juniper.&nbsp;

 Dining at Juniper is an amazing experience, so be sure to come check it out yourself.&nbsp;